 Oliver’s Puppy Party

 My boy is dog obsessed.
 Everywhere we go, he spots them from afar and must go up and greet each and every one.
 If he hears barking within a mile radius, he runs to the window, shouting “woof woof”.
-They’re the books he chooses to read and the coloring pages he chooses to color first.
+They’re the books he picks to read and the coloring pages he chooses to color first.
 His love affair runs deep.
 So when it came time to plan Oliver’s 2nd birthday party, I knew we had our theme.

 This may be my favorite photo of all time.
 Behold: A beaten down Instagram husband in the wild.